-For financial information regarding the Company, see the consolidated financial statements and the accompanying notes, which are included in Item 8 of this Annual Report on Form 10-K. Financial information regarding the Company's reportable segments and other operating categories and financial information by geographic area is found in Note 15 to the consolidated financial statements of the Company which are included in Item 8 of this Annual Report on Form 10-K.
+For financial information regarding the Company, see the consolidated financial statements and the accompanying notes, which are included in Item 8: "Financial Statements and Supplementary Data".
+Financial information regarding the Company's reportable segments and other operating categories and financial information by geographic area is found in Note 15 to the consolidated financial statements of the Company which are included in Item 8: "Financial Statements and Supplementary Data".